maride/afl-transmit/README.md

 - Automatically syncs the main fuzzer to secondary nodes, and all secondary fuzzers back to the main node
 - Encrypts traffic between nodes using AES-256, dropping plaintext packets
 - Usable on UNIXoid (Linux, OSX) systems and Windows
+- Reduces the amount of transmitted test cases to a bare minimum

 ## Usage